 - Secondary school

 - Specific subject area assistance, like science or math

 Coursework in Teacher Aide Degree Programs

 College education is an increasingly important qualification for teacher aide positions.
 As classroom sizes increase and more students enter school, having individual time for each student may become more difficult for teachers to handle.
 A well-trained teacher aide can help reinforce lessons and provide more one-on-one time for students who need it.
 They can also work with students before and after school.

-Teacher aide programs are typically available at the certificate or associate degree level.
+Teacher aide education programs are typically available at the certificate or associate degree level.
 A teacher aide certificate, also called a paraprofessional certificate or certificate in early childhood studies, typically takes a year to eighteen months to complete.

 Students in these programs can learn about: